Basis

 }

-The first thing to note here is that every module is marked as "main" or "library" when running compilation.
+The first thing to note here is that every module is marked as "main" or "library" during compilation.
 The main module is the module in which neut build is executed.
 Library modules are all the other modules that are necessary for compilation.

 All the occurrences of this in the main module are kept intact during compilation.
 Thus, the resulting assembly file contains symbols like this.foo.bar.

-On the other hand, all the occurrences of this in a library module are resolved into their corresponding digests.
-More specifically, when processing a library module, the compiler adds correspondences like the below:
+On the other hand, all occurrences of this in a library module are resolved into their corresponding digests.
+More specifically, when processing a library module, the compiler adds correspondences like the following:

 // this => (the digest of the library)